Zinn Beck

 Zinn Bertram Beck (September 30, 1885 – March 19, 1981) was an American professional baseball player and manager.
 A third baseman, shortstop and first baseman, Beck played in Major League Baseball for the St. Louis Cardinals and New York Yankees.
-He became a minor league manager and scout.
+He became a minor league manager.
+Beck became a scout for the Washington Senators in 1931 and continued until his death as a scout after they moved to Minnesota and became the Minnesota Twins.